Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 > **Generative vs. Discriminative models**

 > *Generative* - learn $p(x,y)$ from data.
 Compute $p(y|x)$ using Baye's rule.

 > * Examples: Naive Bayes, Bayesian networks in general, ...
 > * Advantages: Can be used to generate synthetic data
 > * Note: Higher asymptotic error but reached more quickly - so can be better for small datasets

 > *Discriminative models* - Estimate $p(y|x)$ directly from the data

 > * Examples: Logistic rgression, NNs, ...
 > * Note: Lower asymptotic error but reached more slowly

 Graphical DAG notation:

 * Plate notation - notation for drawing graphical DAGs that collapses the iterations.
-* Vairables in a grey circle are observed.
+* Variables in a grey circle are observed.
 Variables in a white circle are unobserved.
 * Variables with a circle around them are modelled as random variables.

 Using Monte Carlo can be a good first way to understand what your posterior is.

 ### Example: factor analysis model

 * In general, latent variable models are regarded as probabilistic models where some of the variables cannot be observed.
 * Factor analysis summarises a high dimensional observation $X$ of correlated variables by a smaller set of factors $Z$ which are assumed independent a priori.